syncfusion-content/document-processing-docs/Document-Processing/Word/Word-Library/NET/Conversion.md

 ---
-title: Word document conversion in C# | DocIO | Syncfusion
+title: Word document conversion in C# | DocIO | Syncfusion&reg;
-description: This section illustrates how to convert a Word document into other supported file formats using Syncfusion Word library (Essential DocIO)
+description: This section illustrates how to convert a Word document into other supported file formats using Syncfusion&reg; Word library (Essential DocIO)
 platform: document-processing
 control: DocIO
 documentation: UG